 A new procedure for articular cartilage repair has just been performed in Korea that can help people with persistent knee pain and immobility.

 Mesenchymal stem cells used in this treatment came from adipose tissue (fat).
-The reason that doctors in Korea are using fat is because this tissue yields the most stem cells.
+The reason that doctors in Korea are using fat is that this tissue yields the most stem cells.

 While the fat is often removed from the abdomen, it can be removed from just about anywhere a patient wants to lose fat such as the thighs or buttocks.
 Abdominal fat contains the highest concentrations of stem cells.

-Dr. Ng Swee Soon, Quill Centre’s consultant orthopaedic surgeon, commented:
+Dr. Ng Swee Soon, Quill Centre’s consultant orthopedic surgeon, commented: